CDS22-formula Ireland — the De Simone Formulation cited in ECCO IBD guidelines and AGA pouchitis guidelines, available nationwide in Ireland

 Commercial Split: Brand and Formulation Separate

 Professor De Simone separates from Actial Srl.
-The original 8-strain formula stays with its inventor, with the original DSM strain codes and master cell bank.
+The original 8-strain formula stays with its inventor, with the original strains and master cell bank.
 The VSL#3 brand continues with a reformulated product.
 From this date, the VSL#3 brand and the De Simone Formulation are distinct entities.[2]

 2016 to 2024